 But the goal is not to turn people into programmers in one day - this is not possible.
 We want to show the sparks, get people excited and show them how much fun it is to build something.

 Getting people excited and making them fall in love with building things is our mission.

 Constantly show them the bigger picture, talk about open source communities, bring in the larger context of the internet.

 We would prefer if you use our material for the workshop.
-If you have awesome tutorial that you want to share, you can create a meetup after the main event.
-Ask us if you want to use the name Django Girls: we usually accept if the meetup is beginner friendly and has a Code of Conduct ;)
+If you have an awesome tutorial that you want to share, you can create a meetup after the main event.
+Ask us if you want to use the name Django Girls: we usually accept if the meetup is beginner-friendly and has a Code of Conduct ;)